-E-commerce may be pretty big these days, but there has been this dilemma etched with it for quite some time now and that is consumers don’t get the products that they see online.
-Not sure, as to why E-commerce businesses go down the ‘clickbait’ route and try to attract customers by showing them a picture, description or a video of a product that they’re ‘promising’ to sell, but then fail at it miserably.
+E-commerce may be pretty big these days, but there has been this dilemma etched with it for quite some time now, and that is consumers don’t get the products they see online.
+Not sure why E-commerce businesses go down the ‘clickbait’ route and try to attract customers by showing them a picture, description, or a video of a product that they’re ‘promising’ to sell but then fail at it miserably.

 Most people do not realize what they have already spent their money on until it arrives at their doorstep.
-As e-commerce is growing, the notion that any customer wants to first-hand experience the feel, touch and look of a product before purchasing it, is also growing.
-Thus, if e-commerce businesses are planning to build any brand loyalty, then they must never overpromise and under-deliver.
-E-commerce businesses also have a noticeable impact on them due to ‘word of mouth’ and when customers are disappointed, just think of all the bad reputation the brand ends up getting.
+As e-commerce is growing, the notion that any customer wants to first-hand experience the feel, touch, and look of a product before purchasing it is also growing.
+Thus, if e-commerce businesses plan to build any brand loyalty, they must never overpromise and under-deliver.
+E-commerce businesses also have a noticeable impact on them due to ‘word of mouth,’ and when customers are disappointed, think of all the bad reputation the brand ends up getting.

 eCommerce Businesses Are Headed in an Undefined Direction

-A very important misery of e-commerce is its very size.
-Any established business is essentially virtual and so is its limit.
+A significant misery of e-commerce is its very size.
+Any established business is essentially virtual, and so is its limit.
 E-commerce business is probably one of the easiest business setups.
 It’s like almost anyone can set up an online store and begin reaping its benefits from the instant someone clicks on it.
 However, this situation eventually ends up turning into an absolute nightmare for the regulatory bodies.

-E-commerce businesses are very much like other businesses; they open, close, declare bankruptcy, merge, split, get acquired, etc. But they do this at a phenomenally fast pace.
+E-commerce businesses are like other businesses; they open, close, declare bankruptcy, merge, split, get acquired, etc. But they do this at a breakneck pace.
 This, in particular, is what makes e-commerce businesses very difficult to monitor.
-There are cases in developing countries where regulatory bodies do not even know how to monitor sales for an e-commerce business and thus, things get pretty out-of-hand.
+There are cases in developing countries where regulatory bodies do not even know how to monitor sales for an e-commerce business, and thus, things get pretty out of hand.
 Plus, this instability is bad for consumers as well; every time a person opts for an e-commerce platform, they are faced with a huge number of sellers, all offering the same thing.
-This does not only add a lot of confusion on consumers’ end, but also pushes other sellers into a lot of unnecessary and unsolicited competition.
-So, we can conclude this point by stating that e-commerce businesses are advancing towards an unspecified direction.
+This adds a lot of confusion to consumers’ ends and pushes other sellers into the unnecessary and unsolicited competition.
+So, we can conclude this point by stating that e-commerce businesses are advancing in an unspecified direction.

 Dependency on Freight services

 Let’s understand this with an example.
-A shipping company has 5 freight shipping containers for e-commerce businesses and only 3 are being utilized, then it has the Spare Capacity to cater to another e-commerce business with the remaining 2 containers.
+A shipping company has 5 freight shipping containers for e-commerce businesses, and only 3 are being utilized.
+It has the Spare Capacity to cater to another e-commerce business with the remaining 2 containers.
 However, soon there will be so many e-commerce businesses that would utilize all the shipping capacity, while the increasing demand for more shipping containers will remain unaddressed.
-Subsequently, shipping companies will be exhausted and they will fail to meet with the needs of new businesses, and ultimately it would hit the e-commerce world.
+Subsequently, shipping companies will be exhausted, and they will fail to meet the needs of new businesses, and ultimately it would hit the e-commerce world.

 eCommerce Businesses might be a Threat to Local Businesses

 E-commerce business is essentially an international trade.
 How?
 Well, it involves thorough shipping activities to be carried out across borders.
-Since it is not a conventional trade activity, there are some countries that have implemented the lowest, almost negligible tariff rates, which makes shipping of goods cheaper.
+Since it is not a conventional trade activity, some countries have implemented the lowest, almost negligible tariff rates, making goods cheaper.

 However, if you look at this from a different angle, then you’ll only realize that despite being favorable for the consumers who want to enjoy cheaper goods from other countries, this entire ‘no tariff and duties’ situation is hazardous for local businesses that are struggling to survive.
 So, it would suffice to say, e-commerce businesses cannibalize local counterparts by offering cheaper solutions online.
-If this continues, then countries that are suffering from a loss of local business because of e-commerce will look towards limiting the number of commodities that are bypassing their borders.
+If this continues, then countries suffering from a loss of local business because of e-commerce will limit the number of commodities that bypass their borders.

 So, are eCommerce Businesses Good, or What?

 We are not implying that an e-commerce business idea is better off gone; it has proven to be the next step in the evolution of businesses worldwide, without a doubt.
-However, business processes have gone through years and years of perfection and maturity to reach the state in which they are now and e-commerce is nowhere near that state of maturity.
-Given these unaddressed problems, the e-commerce business model may pose a threat to privacy and leakage of sensitive information of its customers.
-These are big holes right in the center of the boat, which if not mended have the capacity to take down the entire e-commerce business, even before it has had a chance to grow.
-If the current trend stays and the e-commerce industry is let to evolve freely without having its flaws addressed, then it will indefinitely face its extinction, sooner than we think.
+However, business processes have gone through years of perfection and maturity to reach the state in which they are now, and e-commerce is nowhere near that state of maturity.
+Given these unaddressed problems, the e-commerce business model may threaten privacy and leakage of its customers’ sensitive information.
+These are big holes right in the center of the boat, which, if not mended, have the capacity to take down the entire e-commerce business, even before it has had a chance to grow.
+If the current trend stays and the e-commerce industry is let to evolve freely without having its flaws addressed, it will indefinitely face extinction sooner than we think.